Booking a Cruise Online

 Do I have to book cruise line airfare?

 You do not have to purchase the cruise line air.
 You may purchase your own airfare or use frequent flyer points if you prefer.
 When booking your flights, make sure that you try to arrive at the ship no later than two hours before the ship departs.
 On your return flights home after the cruise, you should not book a flight that leaves before noon.
-We recommend that you consider arriving a day before your cruise if you have a long way to travel, many connections, or traveling during the winter months when weather delays may affect your flight schedule.
+We recommend that you consider arriving a day before your cruise if you have a long way to travel, many connections, or are traveling during the winter months when weather delays may affect your flight schedule.

 If you're using frequent flyer miles, we suggest you check with the airline to make sure there is availability of frequent flyer seats before booking your cruise.
 When you make your own air arrangements, you will also need to provide your own transportation to the pier from the airport.